johnwalicki/TJBot-ChatBot-NodeRED-Workshop/README.md

 * Watson Conversation

 ## Build a Text to Speech flow using Node-RED
+0. Create Text to Speech Credentials
+1. Click on the tab connected to the inject node to start the flow
+2. Double click on the *text to speech* node to change the voice to Allison
+3. Double click on the inject node to change the sentence

 ## Build a Speech to Text flow using Node-RED
 ## Build a Language Translation flow using Node-RED
 ## Build a Conversation flow using Node-RED